-PROGRAM APPLICABILITY: 2515
+PROGRAM APPLICABILITY: IMC 2515 App B

 62708-01 INSPECTION OBJECTIVE

 01.01 The objective of this procedure is to assess the extent of performance issues and the adequacy of the licensee’s evaluation associated with motor-operated valves (MOVs) when directed by Supplemental Inspection Procedure 95002, "Inspection for One Degraded Cornerstone or Any Three White Inputs in a Strategic Performance Area."
 This inspection procedure may be applied to commercially operating nuclear power plants licensed under 10 CFR Part 50 or Part 52.